yoshinorisano/chatgpt-simple-todo-plugin/README.md

 # A Simple TODO ChatGPT Plugin

-A proof-of-concept ToDo ChatGPT Plugin using Python.
+This is a proof-of-concept for a ToDo ChatGPT Plugin, implemented using Python.

 The primary value of this repository is to replicate the experience of developing the ChatGPT plugin for the first time.
-You will quickly gain experience developing ChatGPT plugin.
+This will allow you to *rapidly acquire experience in developing a ChatGPT plugin*.

-All the code need to run the plugin is included in this repository.
+This repository includes all the necessary code to run the plugin.

-Here is the capture of the TODO plugin demo.
+Here is a demonstration of the TODO plugin in action.
 <img width="817" alt="screen capture of the TODO plugin demo" src="https://github.com/yoshinorisano/chatgpt-simple-todo-plugin/assets/385102/134a12cf-db9a-4d4b-8a1c-4489b81d9159">

 # Instructions